ruzla/VTTDb/README.md

 ## Getting Started

-First clone down this repositoty to your local machine `git clone https://github.com/ruzla/VTTDb.git`
+First clone down this repositoty to your local machine

+`git clone https://github.com/ruzla/VTTDb.git`

 ## .Net Core Api

 ### Step 1
 Open VTTDataApi.sln in Visual Studio.
-Located VTTDb>VTTDataApi.
+Located `VTTDb>VTTDataApi`

 ### Step 2
 Check you have a local db named `(LocalDb)\\MSSQLLocalDB` on your localSQLServer:

-View>SQL Server Object Explorer check the SQL Server dropdown.
+In Visual Studio `View>SQL Server Object Explorer` check the SQL Server dropdown.

 If it is present skip to the next step.